A new campsite near the D&R Canal and the East Coast Greenway in New Jersey

 The Tanglefoot Trail runs from New Albany to Houston.

 bikes and butterfliesThis is a rail-trail that stands out for doing the most basic of amenities incredibly well — shelters with running water and real toilets (and even outlets to recharge your phone).
-Don’t laugh — I have been on many longer trails with almost no bathroom facilities and where water fountains are scarce.
-Oh, and they’ve got tool stands in some spots for when you need to do a quick repair.

 A bike overnight on Pennsylvania’s Schuylkill River Trail